kat07tran/template/README.md

    - Click "Next".
    - Click "Create stack".

-*It may take a few minutes to complete (you can monitor the progress in the CloudFormation console).*
+*It may take a few minutes to complete (you can monitor the progress in the CloudFormation console).
+Once the deployment is complete, you can access the deployed resources on the AWS platform.*